douglasdavis/ddavis.io/content/about/_index.md

 Physics at [Duke University](https://www.duke.edu/).
 Within the Physics Department I work in the [ATLAS](https://atlas.cern/) group.
-Before starting at Duke, I studied some neutrino physics at The University of Texas at Austin.
+Before starting at Duke, I studied some neutrino physics at The University of Texas at Austin🤘.
 My favorite parts of experimental particle physics are writing software and analyzing data.
 My blog posts are (mostly) born from technical things I'm encountering during my graduate research in the field... and Emacs.
 I care a lot about quality software, so I spend a lot of time not only doing actual data analysis, but also writing software to _help_ in performing analyses.

 My thesis analysis involves studying the production of a couple of elementary particles in proton-proton collisions at the [Large Hadron